-ing on song collaboration, organization of vocals and instruments needed to record.
+Description: Continuation of the skills studied in MIS-1A focusing on song collaboration, organization of vocals and instruments needed to record.
 Students will have the opportunity to participate in the planning process of a recording session utilizing techniques such as song formation, microphone technique, mixing and production.
 The class will culminate in a CD recording.
 This class is appropriate for intermediate vocalists and instrumentalists.
 108 hours laboratory.
 (Letter grade only)